tact-lang/docs-obsolete/tact-design.md

 but developers have to write complex multi-actor apps with asynchronous communication.

 Fift and FunC provide precise control over execution and require developer to keep in mind important aspects of cross-actor communication.
 To unleash the full power of TON architecture we need a higher-level language designed specifically for cross-actor communication.
-With rich type system, automatic verification of complex invariants and assurances of correct gas usage across multiple actors in the system.
+With a rich type system, automatic verification of complex invariants and assurances of correct gas usage across multiple actors in the system.

 ## Tact features